A Guide to Visiting the Asian Side of Istanbul

 Travel across the Bosphorus by ferry to the Asian side of Istanbul.
 Here, you can escape the tourist crowds while exploring the Kadıköy market, discover antique bargains on Tellalzade Street and tuck into steaming hot borek.

 The ancient city of Istanbul straddles two continents, divided by the Bosphorus (also known as the Strait of Istanbul).
-Kadıköy, on the Asian side, is where the city began, although the European side became the centre during the Ottoman and Roman periods and remains the main historic and touristic hub.
-Fewer tourists and more locals make for an authentic experience of this vibrant city.
+Kadıköy, on the Asian side, is where the city began, although the European side became central during the Ottoman and Roman periods and remains the main historic and touristic hub today.
+Fewer tourists and more locals make for an authentic experience on this side of a truly vibrant city.

 Things to do on the Asian side of Istanbul